 What Is Bad Credit and How to Fix It

-When you're talking about credit, or basically the level of trust potential lenders have that you'll repay money you've borrowed, you could fall anywhere on a scale from very bad credit, meaning no one will lend you any money, to having outstanding credit, where banks and credit companies practically beg you to borrow.
+When you're talking about credit, or essentially the level of trust potential lenders have that you'll repay money you've borrowed, you could fall anywhere on a scale from having very bad credit, meaning no one will lend you any money, to outstanding credit, where banks and credit companies practically beg you to borrow.
 Most people fall somewhere in between these two extremes.

 Bad credit generally describes a record of past failures to keep up with payments on your credit agreements, resulting in the inability to get approved for new credit.
 It typically means you haven’t paid your credit and other obligations on time, or haven't paid them at all.
 Your credit report also takes into account public records such as any state or federal tax liens, bankruptcies, or legal judgments against you.